Stu Brooks

-Stu Brooks (also known as Stu "Bassie" Brooks) is a Canadian bassist, composer, and producer.
+Stu Brooks (also known as Stu "Bassie" Brooks) (born July 7, 1978) is a Canadian bassist, composer, and producer.
 He is a co-founder of the band Dub Trio.

-He is known for playing and recording with various artists and music bands, including Saturday Night Live Band, Lady Gaga, and Mike Patton.
+He is known for playing and recording with various artists and music bands, including Saturday Night Live Band, Lady Gaga, Mike Patton, and Nine Inch Nails.

 Career

 Stu Brooks was born in Canada and later relocated to Brooklyn, New York.

 He has worked with artists such as G-Unit, Pretty Lights, Mike Patton, Lady Gaga, Lauryn Hill, 50 Cent, Meshell Ndegeocello, Mobb Deep, Mary J. Blige, Collie Buddz, Slick Rick, Eric Krasno, Mark Guiliana, Adam Deitch, and Tupac Shakur (posthumously).

-His bass performances have played a role in the creation of Billboard charting and Grammy-nominated recordings, including Pretty Lights’ 2013 Grammy-nominated “A Color Map Of The Sun,” “So Seductive featuring 50 Cent” with 50 Cent, and Tony Yayo's Platinum-certified “Thoughts of a Predicate Felon.”
+He appeared on Pretty Lights’ 2013 Grammy-nominated “A Color Map Of The Sun,” “So Seductive featuring 50 Cent” with 50 Cent, and Tony Yayo's Platinum-certified “Thoughts of a Predicate Felon.”

 Since 2009, he has been working with Matisyahu.
 They created four albums together and went on tour.
 In 2014, Stu Brooks co-wrote and produced Matisyahu's studio album, "Akeda."

 In the summer of 2015, Brooks toured as a stage performer with Dr. John.

-Since 2016, Brooks has been working on new material for upcoming releases from Dub Trio and Matisyahu.

-Since 2018, Brooks has been a substitute in the Saturday Night Live Band.

-In 2022, Brooks Collaborated with "Fall Out Boy's" Patrick Stump on the single "Sound the Alarm."

 Brooks also performed at "Coachella" in 2022 as Danny Elfman's bassist.

-Throughout his professional career as a bassist, Stu Brooks has been involved in various projects, creating over 20 multiple albums as a songwriter, record producer, and composer.

-Notable Mentions

-During his career, Brooks has been involved as a television performer and songwriter and featured as a live performer.
-He was also a studio musician and a record producer for various artists.
-Below is a selected list of his roles featuring music artists of multiple genres: